-Many tests are performed to find or diagnose cancer.
+There are several tests which help to diagnose cancer.
 They also do tests to see if cancer has spread to another part of the body from where it began.
-If this happens, it is called metastasis.
+This process is the metastasis of cancer.
 For instance, imaging tests can represent if cancer has spread.
 Imaging tests show pictures of the body from the inside.
 Doctors can also do tests to learn which treatments would work best.

 A biopsy is the sure short way for the doctor to know if an area of the body has cancer for most types of cancer.
 In a biopsy, the doctor takes a small tissue sample for testing in a laboratory.
 The doctor may suggest other tests if a biopsy cannot help diagnose.

 The doctor may consider given factors when choosing a diagnostic test:

 - The age and general health status

 In addition to a physical examination there are other tests which will help to diagnose CML:

 The blood test, the complete blood count (CBC) helps to diagnose the CML before having any symptoms.
 A CBC counts the number of different types of cells in the blood.
 A CBC is usually a part of a regular medical checkup.
 People with CML have a high number of white blood cells.
 However, white blood cell levels can also be due to reasons other than leukemia conditions.
 When the CML is more advanced, there can also be low levels of red blood cells, anaemia, and either high or low numbers of platelets.

 These two procedures are similar and often done simultaneously to evaluate the bone marrow, which is the fatty, spongy tissue found inside larger bones.
 Bone marrow has both a liquid and a solid part.
 A bone marrow aspiration takes a sample of the fluid using a needle.
 A bone marrow biopsy removes a small quantity of solid tissue using a needle.